Azure/cortana-intelligence-quality-assurance/Manual Deployment Guide/README.md

 			- Enter the description provided with the query
 			- Click __Pin Visual__ in the upper right hand corner
 		- Queries (where *N* is the dataset you are working with)
-			- How many device_id with label=1 in waypoint *N* in the last 30 seconds
+			- How many device_id with label=1 in waypoint*N* in the last 30 seconds
 				- Description: No of ALS*N* fails in last 30 Seconds
-			- How many device_id with label=-1 in waypoint *N* in the last 30 seconds
+			- How many device_id with label=-1 in waypoint*N* in thelast 30 seconds
 				- Description: No of ALS*N* passes in last 30 Seconds
 			- device_id with label=-1 in waypoint *N* in the last 30 seconds
 				- Description: ALS*N* passes in last 30 seconds
 			- device_id with label=1 in waypoint *N* in the last 30 seconds
 				- Description: ALS*N* fails in last 30 seconds

 ![PBIASA Dashboard](https://cloud.githubusercontent.com/assets/16708375/19904139/5cacc6e8-a069-11e6-830c-d42c3a94e678.png)